Housing & Residence Life Handbook

 Front Desk Operations

-Front Desk Operations will occur in each Residence Hall, Apartment Community, and Scholarship Halls.
+Front Desk Operations will occur in each Residence Hall, Apartment and Scholarship Halls community.
 Desk staff are available to help answer questions, distribute mail and packages, check out equipment, and assist students that live in the building with access to the building and their space if they are locked out.
 Hours for each community's front desk can be found at https://housing.ku.edu/desk.
 Hours for front desk operations may adjust over break periods and holidays, updated hours will be posted at each desk, and updated online during these timeframes.

 Mail & Packages